almosr/android-svg-code-render/README.md

 2. the imports for the used classes
 3. class name
 4. list of constants, including two `float` constants, called `WIDTH` and `HEIGHT`, which contain the width and the height of the source SVG document
+5. list of fields for all Android class instances which are allocated for the rendering
+6. the body of the field initialization code
-5. the body of the rendering code
+7. the body of the rendering code

 The only constraint around the rendering code is it expects a local variable: the target `Canvas` instance, named as `canvas`.
 Everything else is free-form in the template.
 (See related issue #58.)